The current price of Terbium is $1,528.89 per kg.

 Terbium Price Forecast

-The 10-year forecast graphs below, by Argus Media, show Terbium’s future price (fob China), demand, and supply estimates.
+The 10-year forecast graphs below, by Argus Media, show terbium’s future price (fob China), demand, and supply estimates.

 Terbium fob Price, Supply, and Demand Forecast by Argus Media